Projects

 Programmers use debuggers for imperative languages to facilitate debugging.
 How about debuggers for functional languages?
 Do functional programmers use debuggers?
 Or even, how do functional programmers debug?
 We do not have enough evidence to answer these questions.
 As an initial step, we interviewed four expert Haskell programmers to find out.
 Our preliminary findings show that while debugging strategies for Haskell are similar to strategies for other languages, some features of Haskell and functional programming introduce challenges to using these debugging strategies.

-Online Z3 Guide (2022.6 - 2022.9) [code]
+Z3 Guide (2022.6 - 2022.9) [code]

-I implemented the Z3 Guide, a 100% client-side web-based programming/learning environment for Z3 during my Internship in summer 2022 at Microsoft Research, working with Ayana Monroe, Dr. Nikolaj Bjorner and Dr. Peli de Halleux.
-The development of Z3Guide adopted an iterative design, and has been well perceived by educators and learners of Z3.
-It is also a first step towards reviving rise4fun, a legacy web environment for research tools developed at RiSE @ MSR.
-See my fork of the version concluded at the end of my internship, or here for the most recent official Z3Guide.
+I developed the Z3 Guide, a 100% client-side web-based educational environment for logic modeling with the Z3 SMT solver.
+The development of Z3Guide adopted an iterative design with Z3 educators.
+Since deployment, it has been well perceived by educators and students of logic modeling and Z3.
+It is also a first step towards reviving rise4fun, a legacy web environment for research tools developed at RiSE @ Microsoft Research.
+This work was done during my internship in summer 2022 at Microsoft Research.
+See my fork of the version concluded at the end of my internship, or here for the most recent official Z3 Guide.

-Debugging GUI Applications (2021.12 - 2022.9) [paper]
+Live Programming for GUI Applications (2021.12 - 2022.9) [paper] [code]

 SnipPy+ (2021.3 - 2021.9)